OMP-IRD/hyfaa-mgb-platform/README.md

 ## Build the docker images
 `docker-compose -f docker-compose.yml -f docker-compose-production.yml build`

+or if you're going to just use it for development

+`docker-compose build`

 ## Run the platform
 Several docker-compose files are provided, that you can mix depending on the scenario